aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/code-comparison-for-common-features-with-openxml/retrieve-a-dictionary-of-all-named-ranges-in-a-spreadsheet-document/_index.md

     var returnValue = new Dictionary<String, String>();

-    // Open the spreadsheet document for read-only access.
+    // Open the spreadsheet document for read‑only access.

     using (SpreadsheetDocument document =